Why Are Most Personal Trainers a Bad Fit For Busy Professionals?

 The Secret Formula of A Champion Bodybuilder That Every Time-Starved Executive Needs to Know

-About 14 years ago I was fortunate to become friends with a bodybuilder named Mike Mentzer.
+Over 20 years ago I was fortunate to become friends with a bodybuilder named Mike Mentzer.
 What I learned from him changed my life.

 I had initially never heard of Mike, but he was famous in the bodybuilding world for his brief, infrequent, and intense workouts.

 Mike had a Mr. Olympia title and was considered to be one of the greatest bodybuilders–having competed against Arnold Schwarzenegger and being judged by many to be in better shape.

 When I met him, he was on a mission to educate athletes and bodybuilders to train a lot harder…and rest more–a LOT more.